 Table 1.
 Self-reported symptoms and traits assessed during session 1.
+Questionnaires will be presented randomized at the individual level.

-Baseline measures of dispositional trust and sensitivity to punishment and rewards will be used when testing our registered hypotheses, with levels of chronic nasal obstruction as a covariate, whereas the remaining measures will serve as moderators in potential further exploratory analyses.
+Baseline measures of dispositional trust and sensitivity to punishment and rewards will be used when testing our registered hypotheses, with levels of chronic nasal obstruction (NOSE80) as a covariate, whereas the remaining measures will serve as moderators in potential further exploratory analyses.